Emergency Planning

 The "Show Me" Communication Tool is a free downloadable app available at the iTunes Store and Google Play.
 The Tool uses symbols and icons to help individuals with disabilities better communicate their needs and concerns to emergency shelter staff in emergencies. www.mass.gov/dph/showme.

 "Did You Hear Me?" is a PowerPoint presentation, one of a series of ADA online learning courses sponsored by the ADA National Network.
 This presentation discusses auxiliary aids and services in the context of emergency planning.
-Slides (PDF) Slides (RTF) Transcript (PDF)
+Slides (PDF) Transcript (PDF)